thebkv/bkv/ruth02.md

 **Meaning:** Pleasantness, pleasant, or my pleasantness.

-**MSFR:** Ruth's mother-in-law, who recognizes the significance of Boaz and begins to see the possibility of family restoration.
+**MSFR:** Ruth's mother-in-law, who recognizes Boaz and understands his relationship to Elimelech's family.

-**BKV:** Naomi's interpretation is beginning to change.
-The woman who called herself empty now recognizes that the LORD's kindness may still be active toward her household.
+**BKV:** Naomi begins the chapter as the woman who called herself empty.
+By the time Ruth returns from the field, Naomi is speaking again about blessing and kindness.

 ---